mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 - matching a specified number of characters at the right-hand-side of the target
 - matching a specified number of characters anywhere within the target
-- treat both the target and the mined hash as (hexadecimal) numbers, set the target to some large number, and mandate that the miner must find a hash lower than the target
+- treating both the target and the mined hash as (hexadecimal) numbers, setting the target to some large number, and mandating that the miner must find a hash lower than the target

 That last type of proof-of-work test is the one used in bitcoin mining.